Level 2 Sports Trainer

 - Advanced Taping

-- Current accreditation as an SMA Level 1 Sports Trainer
+- Current accreditation as an SMA or NRL Level 1 Sports Trainer

-- Letter of industry experience detailing at least 50+ hours of work as a Sports Trainer in the last 12 months
+- Letter of industry experience from their employer or club/association detailing at least 50+ hours of work (paid or unpaid) as a Sports Trainer in the last 12 months.
+Please contact the local SMA Office (in the region the course is to be held) prior to enrolling in the course is you are unable to provide this.

 Please note: evidence of the above prerequisites must be provided to SMA prior to attendance at a course.
-Students who do not provide sufficient evidence of the required prerequisites will have their enrolment deemed as incomplete.
-Students who do not complete the enrolment process and provide a valid USI within 15 business days of the course date, will be unenrolled.
+Students who do not provide sufficient evidence of the required prerequisites will have their enrolment deemed incomplete.
+Students who do not complete the enrolment process within 15 business days of the course start date, will be unenrolled.

-Upon completing this training, students will receive a Statement of Attainment for PUAEME004A Provide Emergency Care for Suspected Spinal Injuries within 30 days via PDF and/or hard copy, as per the Australian Skills Quality Authority regulations of successful course completion.
-Students will also receive a Sports Medicine Australia Level 2 Sports Trainer Qualification (valid for 3 years).
+Upon successful completion of all course requirements, students will receive a Statement of Attainment for PUAEME004A Provide Emergency Care for Suspected Spinal Injuries within 30 days via PDF and/or hard copy, as per the Australian Skills Quality Authority regulations of successful course completion.
+Students will also receive a Sports Medicine Australia Level 2 Sports Trainer qualification (valid for 3 years).

 To enrol, students must be a minimum of 16 years of age.
 Children under 16 may be accepted on a case-by-case basis upon application to their local SMA state branch (in the state where the course is to be held).
 This ensures the student has the necessary skills to undertake training and assessment requirements.